Amiynarh/DEVFEST2025/README.md

 Global Load Balancers take about **5-7 minutes** to propagate worldwide.
 Take a breather.
 Drink some water. 🥤

+This is where you verify that the Global Load Balancer is working correctly:
+- Using the single VIP (Virtual IP) address.
+- Routing traffic to the nearest server.
+- Injecting the X-Client-Geo-Location header to tell your code where the user is.

 ### 1\.
 Get your Global IP

 ```bash